Stuart88/PrecipitationDataProject/README.md

   - To get a feel for the steps the project takes when parsing and saving the data, it would probably be easiest to run and step through the `TestFileHandler_SaveData` method of the **Tests** project.

-     - You'll need to manually set the correct file path in the `FileHandler` constructor